car trip ideas and tips

 - Passport, driver’s license, Visa card, health insurance certificates (the blue one for Europe), currency for any toilets and registration certificate for the car

-- Tickets, rental certificate and other documentation if you have booked experiences, cabins or campsite
+- Tickets, rental certificate and other documentation if you have booked some, cabins or campsite.

 - Remember various marks/motorway stickers for the car for the roads in Germany and Austria